 Retired NYC Public Schools Superintendent

-Former Deputy Commissioner, NYC Department of Motor Vehicles (retired)
+Former Deputy Commissioner, NYS Department of Motor Vehicles (retired)

 Robert H. Samson